 1. Images of law-abiding humans, on private property, captured by game cameras be prohibited to be reproduced or transmitted without permission of the subjects or law enforcement. ('21) 2.
 The Open Field's Doctrine be modified to have "reasonable suspicion" a crime is being committed before any government entity and/or any law enforcement agency can enter private lands without contacting the property owner or obtaining a warrant. ('22) 3.
 Legislation requiring state officials to do the following before going onto private property: - a.
 Identify themselves; - b.
-Notify property owners; and
+Notify property owners; and - c.
+Obtain written or oral permission, or have a search warrant. ('21)

-- c.
-Obtain written or oral permission, or have a search warrant. ('21) - 4.
-All individual operator information contained in Geographic Information System mapping programs utilized by state and county Agencies be kept strictly confidential. ('21) We oppose surveillance of private property by any governmental agency without a warrant or probable cause. ('21)
+4. All individual operator information contained in Geographic Information System mapping programs utilized by state and county Agencies be kept strictly confidential. ('21)